 From the artisans who bake a $20 loaf of bread to the plant managers who make sure you’re never more than 20 feet away from a phone charger, manufacturing companies of all types face similar challenges during times of disruption.
 To maintain a competitive edge, many organizations turn to manufacturing software solutions.
 But when the software itself is rapidly changing, it can be tough to know where to start.
-That’s why we spoke to several experts to put together a list of the top manufacturing trends for 2019 and how leveraging software can help you get ahead.
+That’s why we spoke to several experts to put together a list of the top manufacturing trends for the upcoming year and how leveraging software can help you get ahead.

 Mobility in Manufacturing